Best Grow Lights for Indoor Plants: A Practical Guide

 T5 fluorescent tubes are a proven option for seedlings, herbs, and low-light plants.
 They emit a gentler light spread than LED panels, which makes them forgiving for delicate plants.
 They run slightly warmer and cost more to operate over time than LEDs but are widely available.

-How to fix it: Hang T5 fixtures 2-4 inches above seedlings and 4-6 inches above established leafy plants.
+What to do: Hang T5 fixtures 2-4 inches above seedlings and 4-6 inches above established leafy plants.
 Replace bulbs every 12-18 months as output degrades even if the light still appears bright.

 -